-Reducing no shows patients and cancellations is all about using your time wisely, and being able to adjust when necessary.
-If you experience no show patients, don’t wait until another patient takes you up on your same-day dentistry offer (in secret 3).
+Reducing no-show patients and cancellations is all about using your time wisely and being able to adjust when necessary.
+If you experience no-show patients, don’t wait until another patient takes you up on your same-day dentistry offer (in secret 3).
 Instead, start actively offering another patient that same-day appointment slot.
-Your front office staff should be well-trained to do this, so that you can fill any open time, make up the revenue, and provide extra convenience for patients that are waiting to get in to see you.
+Your front office staff should be well-trained to do this so that you can fill any open time, make up the revenue, and provide extra convenience for patients that are waiting to get in to see you.

-In the face of no show patients or late/cancelled appointments, try to get the person on the phone.
+In the face of no-show patients or late/canceled appointments, try to get the person on the phone.
 Ask if there is anything you, or anyone at the practice, can do to help the patient make their appointment that day (or whichever date you’re confirming).
 Stress the benefits of keeping the appointment and the risks of not showing up, and ensure that the person knows how much time the doctor has allotted for the treatment in question.

-Put these six secrets into place if you desperately need to get your no show patients and cancellations under control.
-With a system in place and proper training , you’ll be well on your way to a more productive practice.
-You’ll also reduce plenty of stress, which is always good for business.
+Put these six secrets into place if you desperately need to get your no-show patients and cancellations under control.
+With a system in place and proper training, you’ll be well on your way to a more productive practice.
+You’ll also reduce stress, which is always good for business.